 Talk about your love and appreciation for your chickens and how grateful you are that they have a nice chicken house to live in.
 Be sure to convey how much you appreciate your children and their help on the homestead.

-The children are actively engaged with our poultry all year long – from chick care to egg gathering to harvesting the meat birds.
-This spring ritual of cleaning the chicken house, though, is one that we always do together and it always feels so good once it’s done.
+The children are actively engaged with our poultry all year long.
+From chick care to egg gathering to harvesting the meat birds the kids help all along the way.
+This spring ritual of cleaning the chicken house is one that we always do together.
+It always feels so good once it’s done!

-Some people will be uncomfortable involving their children quite so much in the poo and the muck and that’s fine, BUT I encourage you to find some task for your children to do with the chickens.
+Some people will be uncomfortable involving their children quite so much in the poo and the muck and that’s fine.
+However, I encourage you to find some task for your children to do with the chickens.
 Children need to feel important and useful, just like you do.
-They need to have ownership in their homesteading lifestyle and accountability to do their best work because learning to always do our best makes us happy.
+They need to have ownership in their homesteading lifestyle and accountability to do their best work.
+This is because learning to always do our best makes us happy.